Huang-Hau-Shuan/Orbital25/milestone2.md

 - Handles tasks and their respective steps' status (`NotStarted`, `Ongoing`, `Finished`, `Failed`)
 - Task Scheduling

   - When the prerequisite of a task it met, backend send message to unity in game timer to schedule the task.
-Once a task is registered, the sceduled time will be stored in game save, thus reloading won't change the date and status of a task
+Once a task is registered, the scheduled time will be stored in game save, thus reloading won't change the date and status of a task
   - At startup, tasks are registered based on status:
     1. Immediately happen
     1. Absolute start time → schedule directly